AkriloCreations/shopee_bridge/shopee_bridge/PROMPT.md

 - sync_incremental_orders() for scheduled syncing

 Critical requirements:
-- All operations must be idempotent using custom_shopee_order_sn, so.po_no as key
+- All operations must be idempotent using custom_order_sn, so.po_no as key
 - Never downgrade order status (check last_pushed_update_time)
 - Comprehensive error handling with Shopee Sync Log entries
 - Proper mapping from Shopee data to ERPNext fields